NehrDani/noctis/README.md

 Runs the app in development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+### `npm test` or `yarn test`

+Runs the test watcher (Jest) in an interactive mode.
+By default, runs tests related to files changed since the last commit.

 ### `npm run build` or `yarn build`